The center of the BMW algebras and an Okounkov-Vershik like approach: Introduction

 \subsection{Main Results}

 We state the main results of this paper.
-Let $q,t\in \C$ be such that $q$ is not a root of unity.
-Let $WL[x_1,\ldots,x_n]$ be the subalgebra of $B_n(q,t)$, consisting of Wheel Laurent polynomials evaluated at the JM elements of $B_n(q,t)$.
+Let $q,t\in \C$ be such that $q$ is not a root of unity and $WL[x_1,\ldots,x_n]$ be the subalgebra of $B_n(q,t)$, consisting of Wheel Laurent polynomials in the JM elements of $B_n(q,t)$.
 The first theorem gives a characterization of the center. \begin{thm} For $q\in \C$ not a root of unity, the following holds: